 It’s expected that 5G will have a big impact on nearly every aspect of our lives, harbouring in sci-fi-like technology, such as autonomous vehicles, smart homes, and incredibly fast download speeds.
+High expectations for 5G cause problems and challenges that it must meet.
 Ted Kritsonis, freelance journalist, Futurithmic reports.

 The speed and bandwidth of 5G could effectively replace home internet connections currently using Wi-Fi.
 The Consumer Technology Association (CTA) has reported that 5G will reach speeds of 10 Gbps, making it 100 times faster than 4G.
 This means that while it would normally take six minutes to download a two-hour movie on 4G, that same download would take less than four seconds on 5G.